In 1992, Bill Clinton assumed the United States’ presidency, ending the 12-year reign of the republican party.

 - Track record: Whether you have experience devising good strategies.
 They don’t always have to be successful, but a creative, data-driven approach is what you need.

 - Social proof: This includes recommendations from peers or seniors, how many people adapt or listen to your opinion, etc. If you are active on social media (as we pointed out above), this would be covered.

-- Rapport/relationship building skills: Networking and collaborating are an essential part of your job.
+- Rapport/relationship-building skills: Networking and collaborating are essential parts of your job.
 So be confident and respectful when putting forth your points.
 Also, really listen to what they have to say.
 This helps build trust and rapport with the campaigner.

 Political strategist job prospects